The GNWT Leadership Development Program has two levels available for participants.

 Application and Selection

-Cohorts run annually, with Level 1 beginning in the fall and Level 2 beginning in the winter.
+Cohorts run annually, with Emerging Leaders (Level 1) beginning in the fall and Existing Leaders (Level 2) beginning in the winter.

 Each program cohort is designed for 20 participants; therefore, departments are allotted one seat each.

-Departmental deputy heads are responsible to select successful candidates for each cohort ensuring that priority placement is provided to Indigenous Aboriginal candidates in accordance with the Affirmative Action Policy
+Departmental deputy heads are responsible to select successful candidates for each cohort ensuring that priority placement is provided to Indigenous candidates in accordance with the Indigenous Employment Policy.

 Program Cost